simonw/datasette-auth-existing-cookies/README.md

 ## Templates

-You probably want your user's to be able to see that they are signed in.
+You probably want your users to be able to see that they are signed in.
 The plugin makes the `auth` data from above directly available within Datasette's templates.
 You could use a custom `base.html` template (see [template documentation](https://datasette.readthedocs.io/en/stable/custom_templates.html#custom-templates)) that looks like this:

 ```html+django
 {% extends "default:base.html" %}